BMG-Esports/stats-api-docs/documentation/v2/resources/index.md

 ## What is a SggId?

 A SggId (formerly known as a SmashId) is a player's unique Start.gg ID.
 This ID is not the alphanumeric phrase found on your Start.gg profile, and is typically only visible through Start.gg's developer API.
-If you are unable to use the Start.gg API, these IDs are also accessible through <a href="https://prostats.brawlhalla.com">prostats.brawlhalla.com</a>.
+For more information, visit Start.gg's [Developer Portal](https://developer.start.gg/).

 ## What is a CmId?